bernie-skipole/indipydriver/README.md

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

 The INDI protocol is defined so that drivers should operate with any INDI client.

+An associated terminal client indipyclient is available, which connects to the port, so the instrument can be viewed and controlled from a terminal session.

+Indipyclient can be remote, or could work on the same machine.
+As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.

-The indipyclient package is available separately on Pypi so can be installed on a remote computer, and should interwork with other INDI services.
+Both indipydriver and indipyclient are available on Pypi, and should interwork with other services that follow the INDI specification.

 The image below shows the indipyclient terminal connected to a server running an example driver (switching on or off an LED on a RaspberryyPi).
 The example is described at: